Lakeside-Apps/HouzLinc/README.md

 Look for Visual Studio solution file `HouzLinc.sln` at the root of the repo.

 ### Building and Running the App for Development on Windows
-Building in Visual Studio is straightforeward: select a configuration (Debug or Release), select `Any CPU` as the architecture and `HouzLinc (WinAppSDK Packaged)` as the profile.
+Building in Visual Studio is straightforeward: select a configuration (`Debug` or `Release`), select `Any CPU` as the architecture and `HouzLinc (WinAppSDK Packaged)` as the profile.
 Press F5 to build and debug the app, Ctrl F5 to run without the debugger.
 Once built, Visual Studio will install the package locally and run it.
 Once installed, you can run that build directly from the Start menu.

 It is also possible to build the app from the command line.
 The following will build the app and install it on the local machine.
 From the HouzLinc folder at the top of the repo (where the app project file `HouzLinc.csproj` is) run the following:
 ```
-dotnet build --framework net8.0-windows10.0.19041 -c Debug|Release
+dotnet build --framework net8.0-windows10.0.22621 -c Debug|Release
 ```
 In theory, you should be able to run the app from the command line as well, but a package identity issue currently causes the app to crash immediately.
 ```
-dotnet run --framework net8.0-windows10.0.19041 -c Debug|Release
+dotnet run --framework net8.0-windows10.0.22621 -c Debug|Release
 ```

 ### Building and Running the App for Development on Android